Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 Your API keys are available in the Imburse Portal, however, you cannot get the private key value after it has been created; either via the API or the Imburse Portal.
 You must safely store the private key values once they have been created.

+## Functions
+The available authentication functions are:

+- Create a Management Bearer Token
+- Create a Collect API Bearer Token
+- Create a Payout API Bearer Token

+## API Documentation
+All the Authentication API functions are fully documented in the [Identity API documentation](https://api-docs.imbursepayments.com/?version=latest#f6bf99b9-ca03-47b5-a667-8e1a5a625b0e).

 ## HMAC and Bearer Tokens
 HMAC (Hashed Message Authentication Code), is a specific type of MAC involving a cryptographic hash function and a secret cryptographic key.
 It is used to simultaneously verify both the data integrity and the authentication of a message.
 We use the HMAC authentication process for your initial authentication into the Imburse platform.